kobylyanskiy/edge-docs/docs/quickstart.md

 !!! tip
     By default QGC will set the IP of your PC and the default port from Video settings in the General menu

-After this step click `Start streaming` and you will get the video stream from your camera
+After this step click `Start streaming` and you will get the video stream from your camera.

 <div style="text-align: center;"><img src="../img/quickstart/qgc_video_stream_example.png" style="width: 550px;"></div><br>